aftersomemath/aftersomemath.github.io/_pages/teaching.md

 <br />

-I think that teaching is the most valuable thing someone can do for another professional, student, or peer.
+I think that teaching is the most valuable investment.
 For three years of my undergrad, I was a leader in Pitt's <a href="pittras.org">Robotics and Automation Society</a>.
 I ran several project teams and advised leaders of other teams.
-Answering technical questions was a daily activity.
+Through this experience, I learned that time spent teaching was much more impactful than time spent working.

 Check out one of my strategies for encouraging success in student projects in <a href="/blog/2018/encourage-students-unstructured-problems/">this blog post</a>.